-For information regarding exhibitions, and upcoming events, please join the mailing list.
+For information regarding exhibitions, new artwork, and upcoming events, please join the mailing list.

 To inquire about work available through the artist, please email: [email protected]

 I’m a Bolivian American oil painter who was born in Denver on June 16, 1990.
 My father named me Cedric so I would not be burdened with picking a pseudonym.
 Those who know me best describe me as a sparkling cunning artist with a penchant for gummy bears.

 I graduated with a Bachelor’s Degree in Fine Art in 2016 from Metro State University of Denver, where I learned a lot about art history and art theory.
 I learned the most about painting through my various apprenticeships and private lessons with master painters such as Felicia Forte, who thought me through online lessons via Skype.